Binida1210/Othello_v2/README.md

-## A Project with QT and JS for Othello Game
+## A Project with QT for Othello Game